 Going to the dentist – whether for a significant procedure or just a standard tooth cleaning – makes many people nervous.
 This dental anxiety can be attributed to a number of reasons such as the sound the drill makes, the fear of pain, or even just laying back for long periods of time with someone’s hands in your mouth (a modest form of claustrophobia).

-No matter the reason, visiting the dentist shakes a person up and fills them with trepidation, there is a solution—sedation dentistry.
+No matter the reason, if visiting the dentist shakes a person up and fills them with trepidation, there is a solution—sedation dentistry.

 Sedation Dentistry and the Root Canal Procedure